Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 120. **Good things ahead!**
-- DAY: Had a good Friday, i woke up, went to class, and did the quiz not so well, sorry my love you did your best!
+- DAY: Had a good Friday, i woke up, called my sister, Went to work, and did the quiz not so well, sorry my love you did your best!